Welcome to the Creative Arts

 Definition of Creative Arts

 Creativity enables pupils to express and communicate their ideas through a unique, creative and aesthetic language.
-At New Oscott Primary School all pupils are entitled to high quality teaching through our Creative Arts subjects: Art and Design, Music, Dance, Drama and Creative Writing.
+At New Oscott Primary School all pupils are entitled to high quality teaching through our Creative Arts subjects: Art and Design, Music, Dance, Drama and Design Technology.

 Children at New Oscott Primary school are able to access a range of extra curricular activities and lunch time clubs.